 To push this agenda, the conspiracy historians have to attack the credibility of the mainstream historical account.
 Many Indonesians are already highly skeptical of the versions of history they are taught in school, because of the way the Suharto government grossly manipulated history education.
 This is fertile ground for conspiracy history, because the Indonesian government really did try to cover up truths about the past, and in some cases, it still does.
 The line between genuine revisionist history and conspiracy history becomes blurred, because the conspiracy historians imitate the language of revisionism: ‘Straightening Out the History of Majapahit’, ‘Surprising Facts!
 Majapahit, A Muslim Kingdom’.

 It is difficult for general readers to distinguish between an informed alternative view and a conspiracy history.
-This is because of the way history is taught in schools: it is presented primarily as a set of true facts about the past, while the study of primary sources and historical method is treated as supplementary.
+This is because of the way history is taught in schools: it is presented primarily as a set of true facts about the past, while the study of primary sources and historical method is supplementary.
 Students are encouraged to comment on the information provided by the textbook, rather than being trained to develop their own arguments based on historical evidence.

 This means public debates about history are often reduced to a conflict between different accounts, each claiming to be the most accurate version.
 Since their school textbooks do not familiarise them with the primary sources of Majapahit history, non-expert readers are in a quandary when those textbook interpretations come under attack.
 The credibility of the historian, rather than the strength of their argument, becomes the criterion for the reading public to decide who to believe.
 This need for credibility is why the conspiracy historians copy the rhetoric of genuine anti-mainstream revisionism, despite the fact that their works meet none of the professional standards of historical research.